chrisbrickey/equity-portfolio/README.md

 ## Features Highlight

 #### Browsable API
-Non-technical users may interact only with the templates, but a fully hyperlinked, browsable API is also available using the /api path.
+Non-technical users may interact only with the templates, but a hyperlinked, browsable API is also available using the /api path.

 #### Navigation
 Buttons in the footer help users navigate the site's functionality.